unn/taxonomy_menu/README.txt

    folder, since that will cause problems and is bad practice in general.
 If "sites/all/modules" doesn't exist yet, just create it.

-2) Enable the Taxonomy Menu module in Drupal at: administration -> site configuration -> modules (admin/build/modules) The Drupal core taxonomy module is required.
+2) Enable the Taxonomy menu module in Drupal at: administration -> site configuration -> modules (admin/build/modules) The Drupal core taxonomy module is required.
-   The modules Taxonomy Menu Custom Path and Taxonomy Menu Hierarchy provide additional path configuration types (see the "INTEGRATION WITH VIEWS MODULE" section below).
+   The modules Taxonomy menu Custom Path and Taxonomy menu Hierarchy provide additional path configuration types (see the "INTEGRATION WITH VIEWS MODULE" section below).

 3) Create a new vocabulary or edit an excisting one.